thedisasternerd/ChatGPTClient/README.md

   - [x] Clean up the styling and make it more consistent and generalized
   - [x] Add the option to regenerate response

-- [ ] Pending Enhancements
-  - [ ] Stream and animate the text
-  - [ ] Render the regenerated text in markdown
-  - [ ] Collapsible Sidebar to set the other parameters such as temperature, top_p, etc.